sciZer0/7/v/README.md

 POS Consensus: Why would ever a Validator work honestly?
 It is because he/she is afraid of losing tokens — in the event of automatic stake-slashing.
 Greed-Driven Consensus.

 New Consensus: Why would ever a Validator work honestly?
-It is because he/she is afraid of losing the huge stream of tokens for years — in the event of automatic dropping-out from the list.
+It is because he/she is afraid of losing a huge flow of tokens for years — in the event of automatic dropping-out from the list.
 A lot bigger incentives to work honestly.
-Huge-Greed-Driven Consensus.
+Huge-Greed-Driven Consensus.<br><br>

 **Proof Of Stakes**<br>